We're here to help.

 https://slp.ky.gov/

-The information below pertains to individuals intending to obtain a Provisional Speech-Language Pathologist from Louisiana.
+The information below pertains to individuals intending to obtain a Provisional Speech-Language Pathologist license from Louisiana.
 It will inform you of whether or not this program meets the educational requirements for this license in this state.
 This does not pertain to any other license issued by the state.
 Please be advised that state regulations and processes can change at any time, individuals are encouraged to monitor the state requirements for licensure throughout their education to ensure that the program will meet their intended career goals.

-Based upon a review of the state’s regulations on 06/26/2025, this program appears to meet the educational requirements to directly certify for licensure in this state.
+Based upon a review of the state’s regulations on 09/26/2025, this program appears to meet the educational requirements to directly certify for licensure in this state.

-To meet field placement requirements for licensure as a Provisional Speech-Language Pathologist in Louisiana, an individual must complete: - 400 clinical hours
+To meet field placement requirements for licensure in this location, an individual must successfully complete: - 400 clinical hours

 Licensure and certification requirements vary by state and may differ based upon the prior education and experience of the individual.
 Students are advised to contact the agency in the state in which they intend to pursue licensure to determine/confirm whether the course or program meets requirements for professional licensure in that state.
 If you wish to review your state’s licensure and certification requirements, the agency contact in your current location is: